felire/sync-offline-actions/README.md

 This is a HOC to ask for the state of the connection.
 Here is an example of using:

 ```
-import { RestoreOfflineActions } from 'sync-offline-actions';
+import { withNetInfo } from 'sync-offline-actions';

 class SomeComponent extends Component{
  /*some code*/